ProblemMan/Aerth/notes.md

 # KUBE HUD
 Music.
 Hopefully
-WAISA - use an item to raytrace and tell you the block you are staring at.
+WTHAISA - use an item to raytrace and tell you the block you are staring at.
 Cool blue holographic zoom line animation

 # Story